EZ586/CS6730-Final-Project/index.md

   src="https://public.tableau.com/javascripts/api/tableau.embedding.3.latest.min.js"
 ></script>

-## Correlating Loudness to Track Popularity
+## Correlating Song Features with Track Popularity

 <p>
-  In the visualization below, we map the four features (loudness, energy, speechiness, danceability) to the intensity of the color and the track popularity to the size of the circle.
+  In the visualization below, we use a histogram to group the songs into bins according to track popularity.
+From this, we can see how the average feature values in each bins differ which allows us to analyze how these features correlate to changes in track popularity.
+In the chart, we can see how the most popular songs are louder in general as it is a less negative decibal.
+Songs that have less speechiness tend to be more popular while for energy and danceability, these features stay around the same level across all popularity bins.
 </p>
 <tableau-viz
   id="tableauViz"